gbellocchi/richie-docs/source/general/tutorial.rst

 .. code-block:: console

-  cd $RICHIE_HOME_DIR/richie-toolchain
+  cd $RICHIE_HOME_DIR/sld-tools/richie-sld-toolchain

-The HWPE interface is automatically generated using the :smallcap:`Richie toolchain` and to adequately specialize the HWPE interface, the toolchain requires a high-level description of the accelerated functionality, i.e., an :ref:`accelerator specification file <richie_toolchain_sld_integration>`.
+The HWPE interface is automatically generated and to adequately specialize the HWPE interface, the toolchain requires a high-level description of the accelerated functionality, i.e., an :ref:`accelerator specification file <richie_toolchain_sld_integration>`.
 These are collected in the *accelerator library* under :code:`src/accelerators`.